keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-15-financial-freedom-educators-100k.md

 - Canceling [cable](http://katenesi.com/how-to-ditch-your-cable){: target="_blank"} and our cell phone plans
 - Foregoing buying new clothes
 - Using Craigslist and Freecycle & Buying Used Cars
-- Buying high quality items ([Vitamix](http://katenesi.com/year-vitamix-5200-standard-programs){: target="_blank"}) instead of cheap items we will need to replace
+- Buying high-quality items ([Vitamix](http://katenesi.com/year-vitamix-5200-standard-programs){: target="_blank"}) instead of cheap items we will need to replace
 - Cooking 95% of our meals at home, with about 1-2 nights/month eating out
 - Picking our own produce on a large farm in central New Jersey
 - Starting a [suburban farm](http://katenesi.com/the-great-suburban-farm-experiment-planting-over-100-plants-around-my-backyard){: target="_blank"} on our property
 - Riding our bikes all spring and summer and using our bike trailers for groceries
 - Using YouTube to learn how to do our own [home improvement projects](http://katenesi.com/diy-tiling-kitchen-backsplash){: target="_blank"}
-- Not spending on vacations, besides a few roadtrips to visit family in Florida
+- Not spending on vacations, besides a few road trips to visit family in Florida

 We started tracking our expenses using Money Dance software.
-We also use Google Sheets to create a [zero based budget](http://chrisnesi.com/nclb-no-cash-left-behind-hoet052){: target="_blank"}.
+We also use Google Sheets to create a [zero-based budget](http://chrisnesi.com/nclb-no-cash-left-behind-hoet052){: target="_blank"}.

 ## Just the Mortgage Left